sebarmeli/JS-Redirection-Mobile-Site/README.md

 - redirection_paramName : parameter to pass in the querystring of the URL to avoid the redirection (the value must be equal to "false" to avoid redirection).
 Default value is "mobile_redirect".
 Eg: http://domain.com?mobile_redirect=false
 It's also the name of the item in the localStorage (or cookie name) used to avoid mobile redirection.
 - cookie_hours : number of hours the cookie needs to exist after redirection to desktop site.
 "1" is the default value.
+- ipad_redirection : boolean value that enables/disables(default) the redirection for the iPad.
+Default:"false".
+The value needs to be a string (so wrapped in double or single quotes)
+- beforeredirection_callback : callback launched before the redirection happens

 Below you can see an example that can clarify on how to use the script to redirect the user to "http://mobile.domain.com" from "http://domain.com":